 What should I do if I’m returning to Princeton after international travel?

-All travelers returning from impacted countries (CDC Warning Level 3 and Warning Level 2 countries as well as USDOS Level 4 and Level 3 countries) must fill out this confidential form before their return.
+All travelers returning to Princeton must fill out this confidential form before their return.
 This is both for those on University-sponsored and personal travel.

 Events on campus